AngusG/angusg.github.io/_news/announcement_5.md

 ---

-Awarded a Dean's Graduate Scholarship from the College of Engineering & Physical Sciences at the University of Guelph.
+Awarded a Dean's Graduate Scholarship from the College of Engineering & Physical Sciences at the University of Guelph, and an Ontario Graduate Scholarship.